Localization and flexibilization in symplectic geometry: Liouville geometry background

 \begin{proof} Consider a Weinstein sector $X$, so that in a neighborhood of the sectorial boundary the Weinstein structure agrees with $F \times T^*[0,1]$, where we take the canonical Morse-Bott Weinstein structure on $T^*[0,1]$ induced by the zero vector field on $[0,1]$.
-Then there is an interior Weinstein homotopy to $X'$ so that in a neighborhood of the sectorial boundary the Weinstein structure agrees with $F \times T^*[0,1]$, where the Weinstein structure on $T^*[0,1]$ is induced by a vector field on $[0,1]$ that is zero on $[0,1/4]$, outward pointing on $(1/4, 1/2)$, has an index $1$ critical point at $1/2$, is inward pointing on $(1/2, 1)$.
+(Explicitly, the Weinstein structure is induced by the Morse-Bott function $p^2$ in the standard $(q,p)$ coordinates of $T^*[0,1]$.)
+Then there is an interior Weinstein homotopy to $X'$ so that in a neighborhood of the sectorial boundary the Weinstein structure agrees with $F \times T^*[0,1]$, where the Weinstein structure on $T^*[0,1]$ is induced by a vector field on $[0,1]$ that is zero on $[0,1/4]$, pointing towards $1$ on $(1/4, 1/2)$, has an index $1$ critical point at $1/2$, is pointing towards $0$ on $(1/2, 1)$.
 See Figure \ref{fig: sector_to_stopped_domain}.
 We note that Weinstein structure $X'$ is induced by a stopped domain $(X_0, F)$, where $X_0 \subset X'$ is a Weinstein subdomain.
-The second claim follows from by applying the first construction parametrically. \end{proof} \begin{remark} For every index $n-1$ critical point of $F^{2n-2}$, there is an index $n$ critical point in $(X')^{2n}$, lying over the index $1$ critical point on $[0,1]$ and the co-cores of these critical points are called the \textit{linking disks} of the sectorial divisor $F$. \end{remark}
+The second claim follows from a parametrized version of the proof of the first claim. \end{proof}

+\begin{remark} For every index $n-1$ critical point of $F^{2n-2}$, there is an index $n$ critical point in $(X')^{2n}$, lying over the index $1$ critical point on $[0,1]$ and the co-cores of these critical points are called the \textit{linking disks} of the sectorial divisor $F$. \end{remark}

+Next, we show that any bordered homotopy can be converted into an interior homotopy on a slightly larger sector which agrees with the original homotopy away from the sectorial boundary.